nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/compatibility-matrix.md

 As for any software, we very strongly recommend upgrading to the latest bugfix version of the JDK for any given major version, for instance the latest bugfix version of Java 8 was 8u112 (1.8.0_112) at the time of this writing.

 {{#> callout type='warning'}}
 Java 7 has been declared EOL (End Of Life) by Oracle and should only be used if there is no other recourse.
-Java 9 EA (Early Access) is not yet supported.
 {{/callout}}

 More information is available from the [Installation]({{page page='installation'}}) page.